 This document can also include a request that the charges be dropped along with an explanation as to why they ask for this.
 The document will be notarized and then filed with the case.

-We recommend the assumed victim have an attorney present for this interview who will also review the affidavit before it is notarized.
+We recommend the alleged victim have an attorney present for this interview who will also review the affidavit before it is notarized.

 Meet with the Prosecutor